vishnuagbly/google_sign_in_all_platforms/README.md

 ### Methods

-- `Future<GoogleSignInCredentials?> signIn()`: Executes `signInOffline` first, and if unsuccessful, executes `signInOnline`.
+- `Future<GoogleSignInCredentials?> signIn()`: Executes `lightweightSignIn` first, and if unsuccessful, executes `signInOnline`.
-- `Future<GoogleSignInCredentials?> signInOffline()`: Performs sign-in using the token stored in internal storage.
+- `Future<GoogleSignInCredentials?> lightweightSignIn()`: Performs sign-in using the token stored in internal storage.
 Falls back to online sign-in on mobile devices if offline sign-in fails.
 - `Future<GoogleSignInCredentials?> signInOnline()`: Performs online sign-in for all platforms.
 - `Future<http.Client?> get authenticatedClient`: Returns the authenticated HTTP client.
 Should be called after the user is signed in.
 - `Future<void> signOut()`: Performs the sign-out operation and deletes the stored token.